EXPLAINER: The Texas abortion law's swift impact, and future

 HOW ARE OTHER STATES RESPONDING?

-After Texas' law went into effect Republican lawmakers in at least half a dozen states said they would consider introducing bills using the Texas law as a model, hoping it provides a pathway to enacting the kind of abortion crackdown they have sought for years.
+After Texas' law went into effect, Republican lawmakers in at least half a dozen states said they would consider introducing similar bills, with the goal of enacting the kind of abortion crackdown they have sought for years.
 Those states include Arkansas, Florida, Indiana, Mississippi, North Dakota and South Dakota.

 The City Council in Portland, Oregon, briefly considered a boycott of Texas businesses because of the new law but instead decided to set aside $200,000 to fund reproductive care.